sigmb/roomodes/README.md

 5. Change Roo Mode to Product Manager (PRD Generator) and start a task with this prompt
 ```
-Help me structure my thoughts in @docs/expandedRequirements.md
+Use @docs/expandedRequirements.md
 ```

-6. Project Brief will create a docs/projectBrief.md file.
+6. Product Manager (PRD Generator) will create a docs/prd-[product-name].md file.
 Review the file.
 Make changes, if necessary.

-7. Change Roo Mode to Maestro and create a task with this prompt
+7. Change Roo Mode to Engineering Manager (Task Generator) and create a task with this prompt
 ```
-Start with @docs/projectBrief.md
+Use @docs/prd-[product-name].md as PRD document.
 ```
 8. Let it cook.